Liamxroy/rootGPT/README.md

 # 🛠️ Usage

 To get started, simply visit our website at <https://bettergpt.chat/>.
-There are 3 ways for you to start using Better ChatGPT.
+There are 3 ways for you to start using GreedyGPT.

 1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://discord.gg/gXqTqjVkjf).
 2. Utilise the api endpoint proxy provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) (if you are in a region with no access to ChatGPT)